ch-stark/gitops-rbac-example/README.txt

 usecases:

-* a certain user should have all permissions for all Applications
+* a certain user should have all permissions for all Applications and Cluster-Admin-Tasks
 * a certain user should have readpermissions on one project/Application
 * a certain user should have admin-permissions on one project
-* a certain user should have admin-permissions on all projects but not cluster-admin-rights .....
+* a certain user should have admin-permissions on all projects but not cluster-admin-rights
+* it should show the diffent options regarding RBAC-Configuration
+* a certain user should only see namespaces in a certain ClusterSet .....

 ....
 currently we use all Clusters and don't configure Specific-Clustersets